 The Issuer's success depends to a significant degree on numerous factors affecting discretionary consumer spending, including general economic conditions, disposable consumer income and consumer confidence.
 The Issuer will cater to both business and social guests.
 Accordingly, cost-conscious consumers may reduce their level of discretionary spending during economic turmoil or periods of uncertainty.
 Any material decline in the amount of discretionary spending could have a material adverse effect on our revenue, results of operations, business and financial condition.
 The Issuer's sales are also dependent on foot traffic and sales in a specific location.
+The store is located right next to the San Francisco Premium Outlets, the largest outdoor outlet center in California.
+A substantial portion of the customer base is expected to be outlet shoppers.
 If the foot traffic in the area declines, or the Issuer is forced to move its operations to a different location, revenues may be negatively impacted.
-The Issuer's success also depends on the popularity of our vendors and the overall dining experience provided to guests.
-While food halls are very popular at this time, there is no assurance that they will stay popular as the concept matures.
+For example, deterioration of local tourism and shopping foot traffic at the San Francisco Premium Outlets in Livermore could negatively impact the Issuer's business.
+The Issuer's success also depends on the popularity of our menu offerings and the overall dining experience provided to guests.
 Any shift in consumer preferences away from the Issuer's business concept could negatively affect financial performance.